csanes/csanes.github.io/_posts/2019-01-19-github-pages-project.markdown

 categories: [GitHub]
 tags: [GitHub]
 ---
 Time to take a break and reflect.
 I found out about GitHub Pages and decided to create a web portfolio site on the platform.
-Naturally I had no idea how to use Git, GitHub, Git Bash, or Jekyll.
+I had no idea how to use Git, GitHub, Git Bash, or Jekyll.
 A crash course was in order.

 There's a great book online that got the learning jumpstarted: [Pro Git][pro-git-book].
 This free book has everything you need to setup Git.
 Chapters include Git basics, branching, distributed workflows, GitHub, and much more.
 I spent a few hours reading and experimenting with the commands and examples that are included.